Keck-FOBOS/fiberlab/docs/help/fiberlab_collimated_farfield.rst

                             of input image file. (default: None)
-      -s, --snr_img         If creating the QA plot, show the estimated S/N of the data instead of the counts. (default: False) -w WINDOW, --window WINDOW
-                            Limit the plotted image regions to this times the best- fitting peak of the ring flux distribution.
+      -s, --snr_img         If creating the QA plot, show the estimated S/N of the data instead of the counts. (default: False) -w, --window WINDOW   Limit the plotted image regions to this times the best- fitting peak of the ring flux distribution.
 If None, the full image is shown. (default: None)
-      -o OROOT, --oroot OROOT
-                            Directory for output files (default:
+      -o, --oroot OROOT     Directory for output files (default:
                             /Users/westfall/Work/packages/fobos/fiberlab/docs)
       --gau GAU             Smooth the image with a Gaussian kernel with this sigma before analyzing the results.
 No smoothing is performed